Course overview

 Blended module delivered over ten weeks:

-- Weeks 1 - 4: one all day online session split into two 3-hour sessions
+- Weeks 1 - 4: one full day online session split into two three-hour sessions

-- Week 5: two face-to-face sessions practicing and developing new skills learned in the online study blocks
+- Week 5: one face-to-face session at our Middlesbrough campus, practicing and developing new skills learned in the online study blocks

 How you are assessed

-You are assessed by one separate objective structured clinical examination (OSCE) lasting 30 minutes (25 minutes practice and 5 minutes for questions) in week 10.
+You are assessed by one OSCE lasting 20 minutes (15 minutes practice and five minutes for questions) in week 10.

-The OSCE will be based on a scenario of a patient presenting with a common minor injury or illness which you would expect to see in practice.
-During the OSCE you will be expected to demonstrate the ability to gather information by applying the comprehensive clinical history gained from the patient followed by an appropriate physical examination.
-You systematically analyse and evaluate this information to formulate interventions decisions and management options based on best available evidence.
+The OSCE is based on a scenario of a patient presenting with a common minor injury or illness which you would expect to see in practice.
+During the exam you are expected to demonstrate the ability to gather information by applying the comprehensive clinical history gained from the patient followed by an appropriate physical examination.
+You systematically analyse and evaluate this information to formulate intervention decisions and management options based on best available evidence.

 Entry requirements